jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-11-17-gamestream-moonlight-on-retropie.md

 {% endraw %}
 {% endhighlight %}

-Where `MYGAMENAME` is the exact game name defined in GeForce Experience / Gamestream on your PC.
+Where `MYGAMENAME` is the exact game name defined in GeForce Experience / Gamestream on your PC (e.g `Forza Motorsport 6 Apex.txt`).
 Repeat this for each game you wish to stream via Moonlight

 #### Step 3.
 Add Moonlight config and startup/shutdown scripts